google/pik/simd/README.md

 allow partial specialization of function templates, we need multiple overloads: one primary template per target.
 Thus, functions cannot be invoked using template syntax.
 Can we instead add a wrapper function template that calls the appropriate overload?
-Unfortunately, the new compiler support for avoiding dangerous per-file `-mavx2` requires per-function annotations, and these attributes are not generic.
+Unfortunately, the compiler mechanism for avoiding dangerous per-file `-mavx2` requires per-function annotations, and these attributes are not generic.
 Thus, a wrapper into which SIMD functions are inlined cannot be a function, because it would also need a target-specific attribute.
 A macro `SETZERO(D)` could work, but this is hardly more clear than a normal function with arguments.
-Note that descriptors occur often, so user code can define a `const Full<float> d;` and then write `setzero(d)`.
+Note that descriptors occur often, so user code can define a `const SIMD_FULL(float) d;` and then write `setzero(d)`.

 ## Use cases and HOWTO

-Applications may rely on 128-bit vectors, e.g. `Part<float, 4>::V`, or
+Applications may rely on 128-bit vectors, e.g. `SIMD_PART(float, 4)::V`, or
-preferably use vectors of unspecified size `Full<float>::V`.
-Support from the build system may be required depending on the use case:
+preferably use vectors of unspecified size `SIMD_FULL(float)::V`.

-*   Older compilers, single instruction set per platform: compile normal C++ functions with `COPTS_REQUIRE_?` and `COPTS_ENABLE_?` flags.
+*   Single instruction set per platform: use normal C++ functions with `SIMD_ATTR` annotation.

-*   Older compilers, runtime dispatch: compile the same source file multiple times with target-specific flags (`COPTS_ENABLE_?` and `COPTS_REQUIRE_?`).
-    Dispatch requires functors with an `operator()` template, instantiated for the current `SIMD_TARGET`.
-Use `dispatch::Run` to choose the best available implementation at runtime.
-Prevent ODR violations by ensuring functions are inlined or defined within `SIMD_NAMESPACE`.
-This can be verified using binutils.
-Example: `simd_test.cc`.

-*   Newer compilers (GCC 4.9+, Clang 3.9+, MSVC 2015), single instruction set
-    per platform: normal C++ functions with `SIMD_ATTR` annotation.
-Set `SIMD_USE_ATTR=1` before including `simd.h`.
-Build with `COPTS_ENABLE_?`.

-*   Newer compilers (GCC 4.9+, Clang 3.9+, MSVC 2015), runtime dispatch: SIMD
-    code resides in a file, included once for each `SIMD_TARGET`, with `SIMD_ATTR` annotations on each function.
-Build with `COPTS_ENABLE_*`.
-    Select an implementation e.g. via `dispatch::SupportedTargets`.
-Example:
-    `attr_test.cc`.
+*   Runtime dispatch: move target-specific code into a separate file (unlike .inc, .cctest extension leads to syntax highlighting).
+Specialize an `operator()<SIMD_TARGET>` in this file; any helper functions must reside in `namespace SIMD_NAMESPACE` to avoid ODR violations.
+All functions must still be prefixed with `SIMD_ATTR`.
+Include the file for each target via `foreach_target.h`.
+Call via `Dispatch`, choosing the 'best' available target for the current CPU via `TargetBitfield.Best()`.

 ## Demos

 To compile on Unix systems: `make -j8`.
-We tested with Clang 3.4 and GCC 4.8.4.
+We tested with GCC 7.3.0.

 `bin/simd_test` prints a bitfield of instruction sets that were tested, e.g. `6` for SSE4=`4` and AVX2=`2`.
 The demo compiles the same source file once per enabled instruction set.
-This approach has relatively modest compiler requirements.

-`bin/attr_test_test` also prints messages for every instruction set.
-It demonstrates "attr mode" without `-mavx2` flags.
-This approach requires Clang 3.9+ or GCC 4.9+, or MSVC 2015+.

 ## Example source code